 - How many people are in your household.

-When you’re getting a new air conditioner, it’s crucial to know:
+When you’re getting a new air conditioner, it’s essential to be aware:

-- Updated air conditioners start at 13 SEER.
+- Modern air conditioners start at 13 SEER.
 Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy mandates.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 - ENERGY STAR®-certified air conditioners begin at 14.5 SEER.

-Start Your Air Conditioning Installation with Lakeside Heating & Air Today
+Kickstart Your Air Conditioning Installation with Lakeside Heating & Air Today